 High school matters

-Homeschoolers who aspire to med school really need to start their preparation in high school.
-That preparation should include: strong core academics preferably on the most competitive path, strong ACT or SAT scores, and STEM emphasis including quality lab sciences.
+Homeschoolers who aspire to med school need to start their preparation in high school.
+That preparation should include: strong core academics, preferably on the most competitive path, strong ACT or SAT scores, and STEM emphasis, including quality lab sciences.
 Students aiming at selective schools should take the three core sciences – biology, chemistry, and physics during high school.
-The reason for taking this solid foundation is not just to get into college, but to enter college prepared to get achieve top grades.
-Most students aiming at selective schools will take at least some college level work in high school, either through APs or dual enrollment.
+The reason for taking this solid foundation is not just to get into college but to enter college prepared to get achieve top grades.
+Most students aiming at selective schools will take at least some college-level work in high school, either through APs or dual enrollment.
 Homeschoolers should note that even college work taken during high school through concurrent or dual enrollment options will typically be reported during graduate and professional school applications.
-College grades, no matter the age they were earned matter.
+College grades, no matter the age they were earned, matter.

 Premed students have choice of major

 You may have heard of the idea of “weeder” classes.
 Courses such as introduction to biology or chemistry often function as a way to clear out students who may aspire to medical school.
 Organic chemistry is known to be a particularly difficult class.
-As the story goes the professor says “Look to the left of you, look to the right of you, only one of you will make it through the semester with a grade of C or above” (or some variation of that).
-Many students’ path to medical school comes to a screeching halt as they struggle to pass these courses freshman year.
-So, arm your premed homeschooler with the best high school preparation you can give them so they enter ready to be successful.
-It is important to realize that the majority of students in these “weeder” classes will have done well in AP level science and math while in high school.
-Even if your student is highly capable, if they do have that background they will be at a disadvantage.
+Many students’ path to medical school comes to a screeching halt as they struggle to pass these courses during freshman year.
+So, arm your premed homeschooler with the best high school preparation you can give them, so they are ready to succeed.
+It is important to realize that most students in these “weeder” classes will have done well in AP level science and math in high school.
+Even if your student is highly capable, if they do have that background, they will be at a disadvantage.

 Grades and Service Matter

 Med school admissions are incredibly competitive.
-Students who are seriously pursuing med school need to have top grades in college, period.
-Medical school applicants are evaluated on a number of factors including grades, MCAT scores, letters or recommendation, interviews, and extracurricular and volunteer experience.
-It is increasingly the expectation that students interested in medicine will devote time to learning about the career through patient care volunteer experiences and through medical shadowing and internships.
+Students pursuing med school need to have top grades in college, period.
+Medical school applicants are evaluated on a number of factors, including grades, MCAT scores, letters or recommendation, interviews, and extracurricular and volunteer experience.
+It is increasingly expected that students interested in medicine will devote time to learning about the career through patient care volunteer experiences and medical shadowing and internships.
 Still, overall grades and grades in math-science courses, remain the biggest determination of which students will be selected for medical school interviews.
-As student enters freshman year, grades should be crucial and most important area of focus.
+As student enters freshman year, grades should be a crucial and the most important area of focus.
 Students should carefully evaluate non-academic commitments (sports, work, etc.) to make sure classes are the top priority.